 Why use an Auto Escalation dialog?

 The purpose of the Auto Escalation dialog is to free the consumer from being stuck within a question.
 This can happen when the bot doesn't recognize the consumer's input.
 Because the bot can't determine the next step that should happen, the fallback response is sent, and the consumer is returned to the place where the failure occurred.
 The fallback response is repeated after each unrecognizable input, resulting in a stuck conversation.
-The consumer's predicament is illustrated in the example below.
+The consumer's predicament is illustrated in the Messaging bot example below.

 An example of a conversation where the consumer is stuck

-The Auto Escalation dialog solves this problem by offering the consumer the option of being transferred to a live agent (or another bot).
+The Auto Escalation dialog solves this problem by offering the consumer the option of being transferred to a human agent (or another bot).
 You configure the number of times that the fallback response should be sent within a question.
 Once that threshold is reached, the Auto Escalation dialog is triggered automatically.

 An example of a conversation where the consumer is stuck but offered a way out, by being transferred to an agent